 Right after each meeting the DAIC is proud to present the monthly 2016 Indigenous Film Series @ DMNS Phipps IMAX Theater: films start at 6:30pm, with the doors opening at 6:00pm and end time between 7:45 – 8:30pm.
 The format will be a film screening followed by discussion with the audience.
 Free and open to the public.

 Benito Concha is a traditional drummer and dancer, including the Taos Pueblo Hoop and Eagle Dances.
-He is a certified Massage Therapist and has served in various leadership positions within his Tribal Government.
+He is a Lisenced Massage Therapist and is a pioneer of 'Positive Touch' therapy.
+He has been selected several times to serve in Official leadership positions within the Taos Pueblo Tribal Government.
 Additionally, Benito is an accomplished music performer who has toured nationally/internationally promoting two of his most popular albums, Songs of the Hummingbird and Secret Souls (1998).
-From 1990 to 1996, Benito was a partner member of the very popular Indigenous Rock band, Red Thunder; a few of their songs were played in heavy rotation on both VH1 and MTV.
-In 1994, along with Red Thunder front man, Robby Romero, Benito starred in a national Public Service Announcement, entitled, “Free Your Mind” to address Indigenous Human Rights, https://vimeo.com/1191275.
-Additionally, Benito has performed with Robbie Robertson.
+From 1990 to 1996, Benito was a founding member of the very popular Indigenous Rock band, Red Thunder; a few of their songs were played in heavy rotation on both VH1 and MTV.
+In 1994, Benito starred in a national Public Service Announcement, entitled, “Free Your Mind” to address Indigenous Human Rights, https://vimeo.com/1191275.
+In 1998 Benito artistically directed 'EARTH Celebration' on the island of Sado in Japan for the world reknown Taiko Drummers 'KODO'.
+Benito's drumming and percussion performance with Robbie Robertson can be heard on the 'Contact from the Undrworld of Redboy' album.

 Derek Brown loves to make videos and is a founding member of Café Cultura, a poetry-slam organization.
 His many honors and awards include the President Scholarship of the Art Institute of Colorado (Winter 2010), scholarship winner from the Rocky Mountain Indian Chamber of Commerce, awarded student of the quarter at The Art Institute of Colorado (Spring 2009), nominated for the 2009 Regional Heartland Emmy® Award for the Sand Creek Massacre Spiritual Healing Run/Walk.
 Derek served as the Production Associate on the 2013 Emmy® Award (Heartland Chapter) Winner – Best Cultural Documentary for Urban Rez